 3.5 Capacity development

-The implementation of the GGMI must be accompanied by a comprehensive capacity development and training programme.
+The implementation of the GGGW must be accompanied by a comprehensive capacity development and training programme.
 Training needs target various functions (managerial level, operators, data managers, modellers) and must take place before, during, and after the roll-out.

 The training program should include technical information on how to set up and operate measurement stations for all domains (atmosphere, ocean, land), on data sharing and use in atmospheric transport modelling, the combination of model results and observations, and the generation of end user GHG products and their interpretation.
 An important aspect will need to be capacity development regarding the use of the monitoring output in a science-policy framework.